Research Area

 – How do people plan, navigate, and explore in the real world?

-- How can humans and machines work together to invent nwe concepts and tools?
+- How can humans and machines work together to invent new concepts and tools?

-Our lab conducts interdisciplinary research combining methods from AI, neuroscience, and psychology.
-The lab connects a highly collaborative group of researchers at various stages of their careers and actively engages in national and international collaborations.
-Our collaborators include experts in artificial intelligence, neuroscience, cognitive science, and psychology.
+Our lab connects a highly collaborative group of researchers at various stages of their careers, and actively engages in national and international collaborations.
+We use research methods accross artificial intelligence, neuroscience, cognitive science, and psychology.

 PhD candidate requirements